zulip/zulip/templates/zerver/help/only-allow-admins-to-add-emoji.md

 {!admin-only.md!}

-By default, any user in your Zulip organization can add custom emoji to the organization.
-You can change your organization's settings to only allow administrators to add new emoji.
+By default, any user can [add custom emoji](/help/add-custom-emoji) to the organization.
+However, you can change your organization's settings to only allow administrators to add new emoji.

 {settings_tab|organization-permissions}

-2. Select the **Prevent users from adding custom emoji** checkbox under the **Streams & custom emoji** section.
+2. Under **Other permissions**, configure **Who can add custom emoji**.

 {!save-changes.md!}